FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/parallel/dag.md

 ![](../../../images/parallel/dag_construction.png)

 1. take out all transaction from sealed blocks；
-2. intialize a DAG example with transactions amount as the maximum vertex amount;
+2. initialize a DAG example with transactions amount as the maximum vertex amount;
 3. read all transactions in sequence.
-If a transaction is parallelable, analyze the collision domain and check if it collides to former transactions, if does, build dependent edge between transactions; if a transaction is not parallelable, it should be executed after all pre-order transactions are executed, and so there will be a dependent edge between it and the pre-order transactions.
+If a transaction can be executed in parallel, analyze the collision domain and check if it collides to former transactions, if does, build dependent edge between transactions; if a transaction cannot be executed in parallel, it should be executed after all pre-order transactions are executed, and so there will be a dependent edge between it and the pre-order transactions.

 ### 3.2 DAG execution process